awsdocs/aws-iot-docs/developerguide/config-custom-auth.md

 }
 ```

- After you create your Lambda function and the custom authorizer, you must explicitly grant the AWS IoT Core service permission to invoke the function on your behalf\.
-You can do this with the following command\.

- `aws lambda add-permission --function-name <lambda_function_name> --principal iot.amazonaws.com --source-arn <authorizer_arn> --statement-id Id-123 --action "lambda:InvokeFunction"`

 ## Creating an authorizer<a name="custom-auth-create-authorizer"></a>

  You can create an authorizer by using the [CreateAuthorizer API](https://docs.aws.amazon.com/iot/latest/apireference/API_CreateAuthorizer.html)\.
 The following example shows how to do this\.